zeditor01/zowe_db2_tools/docs/qwt_deploy.md

 Review the job settings.
 Note the JCL dataset name.
 The JCL deployment jobs will be stored here.

 ![deploy_qwt_22](/images/deploy_qwt_22.jpg)

+From the main checklist, select "Submit deployment jobs".

 ![deploy_qwt_23](/images/deploy_qwt_23.jpg)

+We are presented with 5 jobs that required to deploy the PSI.
+We need to review and execute each in turn.

 ![deploy_qwt_24](/images/deploy_qwt_24.jpg)

+Job #1 (IZUD01RA) is optional.
+It allows us to setup RACF dataset protections.
+The job would need to be edited to assign the correct groups to assign to the profiles and the correct IDs to have permissions.
+We can review the job either by clicking on the Job in the z/OSMF window, or by opening the job in the JCL dataset (IBMUSER.DM.D250820.T173424.CNTL).
+Open it in the ISPF editor for best text markup and highlighting.

 ![deploy_qwt_25](/images/deploy_qwt_25.jpg)

+Being a ZPDT demo system, the RACF protection of datasets is not important.
+Hence, from the z/OSMF workflow I select "Override Complete" from  he Actions pulldown.

 ![deploy_qwt_26](/images/deploy_qwt_26.jpg)

+With Job #1 marked as "override complete", I select Job #2 (Unzip datasets), and "Submit" from the Actions pulldown.

 ![deploy_qwt_27](/images/deploy_qwt_27.jpg)

+I see it running...

 ![deploy_qwt_28](/images/deploy_qwt_28.jpg)

+This job failed unexpectedly.
+I decided to leave this job failure in the worked example as an illustration of what to do when the push-button workflows fail.

 ![deploy_qwt_29](/images/deploy_qwt_29.jpg)

+First thing I do is to review the job, to see what it is doing in detail.
+I open IBMUSER.DM.D250820.T173424.CNTL(IZUX02UZ) and see that it is defining a VSAM cluster for a ZFS, creating a directory (/tmp/izud-IBMUSER-T2325892) and mounting the ZFS there, so that it can run the Unzip job.

+Next thing I do is go to SDSF to see the error messages, so that I can diagnose and resolve the problem.

+# Grab a screenshot of the ZFS failure.

+Strange thing is that I can't see any errors to diagnose.
+All that happens is that the Unzip step fails because the ZFS path is not present.
+There are no error messages suggesting that the previous steps to mount the ZFS have failed.
+Very strange.

+When you experience problems that you don't understand, step back, take a cup of coffee or tea, and allow the explanation to reveal itself to you whilst you are relaxing.

+With caffeine entering my body, I came up with the theory that even though the preceeding steps had return code 0, they cannot have been executed. looking at the SDSF output again, I realised that there is an absence of messages saying anything at all.
+And the echo commands should have written those messages to the job output.
+So perhaps the step exited without doing anything.

+Eventually I realised that my mate Ben had "improved" the z/OS image I was using by upgrading the default USS shell to the bash shell.
+Hence, the very first command to enter the default shell failed, and the job step ended.

+Being a decent chap, my mate Ben provide a fix.
+He gave me some logic to place in the .profile script, to NOT use the bash shell when the calling process is BPXBATCH.
+This gives me the productivity of the bash shell for interactive work, but doesn't break batch jobs (such as PSI deployments).
+The moral of the story is the IBM motto : Th1nk.

+# Include a screenshop of .profile

+Once the Unzip job runs, you can see all the z/OS datasets that have been unzipped.

 ![deploy_qwt_30](/images/deploy_qwt_30.jpg)

+And we get a nice green "Complete" tick by Job #2.

+Now we run Job #3, to install the ZFS datasets.

 ![deploy_qwt_31](/images/deploy_qwt_31.jpg)

+And if we review the z/OS datasets again, we see that the QWT.OMVS.** datasets have been installed.

 ![deploy_qwt_32](/images/deploy_qwt_32.jpg)

+Now we can submit Job #4, which renames the datasets.

 ![deploy_qwt_33](/images/deploy_qwt_33.jpg)

+And we can see the datasets have lost their trailing .#

 ![deploy_qwt_34](/images/deploy_qwt_34.jpg)

+Now we can run Job #5 to update the SMPE CSI datasets

 ![deploy_qwt_35](/images/deploy_qwt_35.jpg)

+And we have 5 green ticks !
 ![deploy_qwt_36](/images/deploy_qwt_36.jpg)
 ![deploy_qwt_37](/images/deploy_qwt_37.jpg)
 ![deploy_qwt_38](/images/deploy_qwt_38.jpg)